 also called TNF.
 A substance given off by activated white blood cells that can cause the death of tumor cells.
 See also necrosis, white blood cells.

 genes that slow down cell division or cause cells to die at the right time.
 Changes or mutations in these genes can lead to too much cell growth and development of cancer.
+Compare to oncogenes.
 See also gene, mutation.

 measure of the amount of cancer present.